Medical Policy: 07.01.58

 The facet joints, also known as apophyseal or zygapophyseal joints, are formed by the superior and inferior articular processes of sequential vertebrae.
-The nerves that communicate with these joints sometimes become inflamed or impinged, which leads to pain.
+The nerves that communicate with these joints sometimes become inflamed or impinged, which leads to facet joint pain.

 Practice Guidelines and Position Statements

 The American Society of Interventional Pain Physicians (ASIPP)

 Update of Comprehensive Evidence Based Guidelines for Interventional Techniques in Chronic Spinal Pain.
 2013 Guidance and Recommendations:

 - The evidence is fair for cervical radiofrequency neurotomy and cervical medial branch blocks, and limited for cervical intra-articular injections.

 - Conventional radiofrequency neurotomy or therapeutic facet joint nerve blocks are recommended in managing chronic neck pain after the appropriate diagnosis from controlled diagnostic blocks.

 Management of Low Back Pain

 Therapeutic Lumbar Facet Joint Interventions